software-architecture-guild/katas-2025/README.md

 ### Informational Viewpoint

-> *Describes the way that the architecture stores, manipulates, manages, and distributes information.*
+> *Describes how the architecture stores, manipulates, manages, and distributes information.*

 ![Diagram](future_state/solution_3a/informational_viewpoint.png)